-Following the flow charts is a narrative that describes techniques, strategies and the critical thinking required to fully implement the Emergency Response portion of the Comprehensive Assessment model of practice.
-Each of the six modules provides Key Practice Tips that summarize the critical information contained within the module.
+Following the flow charts is a narrative that describes techniques, strategies and the critical thinking required by workers to fully implement the Emergency Response portion of the Comprehensive Assessment model of practice.

+Each of the six modules provides Coaching Tips For Supervisors that should assist the supervisors in helping workers think critically and fully implement the model.